Karthekeyan-aalto/newcas_2024/README.md

+# The project has three branches

+Use the sqckt branch

+Other branches will be merged in the future as working is on going internally at the respective branches.

 # IEEE NEWCAS_2024
 The repository is the priliminary version of AutoPC software, that generates FPGA compatible hardware for Xilinx FPGAs.